Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: The random circular billiards map on surfaces of constant curvature

 \subsection{Lyapunov Exponent}

-The circular billiard map in $\mathbb{M}$ given in \eqref{bilharcircular}, is a rotation of $l(\gamma(\theta))$ in the first coordinate, where $l$ represents the arc length between two collisions.
-If $\beta(t)$ is a parameterization of the circle, then the arc length between $t_0$ to $t_1$, which represents the arc length $l(\gamma(\theta)),$ is Thus, the function $l'$ is limited by $|\beta'(t)|.$
+Recall that the (deterministic) circular billiards map in $\mathbb{M}$ given in Equation~\eqref{bilharcircular} is a rotation of $l(\gamma(\theta))$ in the first coordinate, where $l$ represents the arc length between two collisions.
+If $\beta(t)$ is a parameterization of the circle, then the arc length between $t_0$ to $t_1$ is